BoyanTTodorov/qr-code-scanner/README.txt

 # QR Code Scanner
--It seems like there's an issue; my PC camera or lighting might be the culprit.
-I managed to get it to work for about 5 hours, successfully scanning 2-3 barcodes during that time.
-Some day...
+It appears there is an issue with either my PC camera or the lighting conditions, potentially causing difficulties.
+I was able to make it work for successfully scanning 2-3 barcodes.
+However, the process becomes quite challenging.
+The initial intent was to explore the possibility of replacing traditional scanners in warehouses, making it more of an experimental endeavor.

 ## Overview
 This is a simple QR code scanner application implemented in Python using OpenCV and Tkinter.